raleel/Mythras-Imperative/Mythras-Imperative.md

 ### Sensors (INT+POW)

-This skill allows the accurate use and analysis of sensor devices from chemical sniffers up to military long rangelong-range scanners.
+This skill allows the accurate use and analysis of sensor devices from chemical sniffers up to military long range scanners.

 ### Sleight (DEX+CHA)